RomanSixty/Feed-on-Feeds/README.md

 ## Features

-* subscribe to RSS feeds or YouTube channels
+* subscribe to RSS feeds, reddits or YouTube channels
 * automatic updating for new entries
 * tagging of items or feeds
 * blacklist for unwanted item content